 In 1872 he was occupied with the coming Congress of the International at the Hague.
 This meeting, which was held in September, was "packed" by the Marxists in a manner which later "Communist" tactics have made only too familiar.
 The equally familiar tactics of character-assassination were also resorted to by Marx, to his everlasting discredit, and Bakunin and his closest friend and collaborator, James Guillaume, were expelled from the International, the headquarters of which were at the same time shifted to New York to prevent it from failing into the hands of the anti-Marxists, who constituted a real majority in the International.
-That organisation soon withered and died in its alien home; but the Anarchists set up been the all-powerful arm of the people and then filch the profits for themselves.
-Thus these Popular democrats have now become "Socialists" of a sort.
-But the "Socialism" does not go beyond the harmless dreams of bourgeois co-operativism.
+That organisation soon withered and died in its alien home; but the Anarchists set up a new International in Switzerland and this lasted a few years more, surviving Bakunin himself.